sui-foundation/sui-demo-day-hk/README.md

 ## Contest Structure

-### Registration Period - March 15th to April 15th
+### Registration Period - March 15th to April 11th, 9 PM

 1. Register for the Sui Demo Day by following the steps described above